ChandrashekharRobbi/Interview-Preparation/OOPS/Readme.md

 Calling the inherited method inside a derived class Calling the method using the base keyword from the sub-classes The most popular case is that of the static methods.

+# 12. What are the limitations of OOPs?
+Following are some of the common limitations of OOPs:

+Size exceeds that of other programs.
+It took a lot of work to make, and it runs more slowly than other programs.
+It is inappropriate for certain types of issues.
+It takes some getting used to.
+# 13. What are constructors?
+The constructor has the same name as the class.
+A constructor is also a special kind of method.
+It is used to initialize objects of the class.

+# 14. Types of constructor
+Types of constructors depend upon languages

+Private Constructor
+Default Constructor
+Copy Constructor
+Static Constructor
+Parameterized Constructor
+Types of constructor
+# 15. What is the difference between a class and a structure?
+Class: Class is basically a User-defined blueprint from which objects are created.
+It consists of methods ( set of instructions) that are performed on the objects.

+Structure: A structure is also a user-defined collection of variables.
+Structures are also different data types.

+A user-defined class serves layout or blueprint from which objects can be built.
+In essence, a class is made up of fields known as attributes and methods known as member functions that define actions.
+A structure is a grouping of variables of various data kinds under one heading.

+# 16. What are the access modifiers?
+Access modifiers or access specifiers are the keywords in object-oriented languages.
+It helps to set the accessibility of classes, methods, and other members.

+# 17. What languages come under the oops concept?
+Simula is known as the first object-oriented programming language, the most popular OOP languages are:

+Java
+JavaScript
+Python
+C++
+Visual Basic
+.NET
+Ruby
+Scala
+PHP